-I said it was stupid.
-Not to mention the fact that Three Kings Day isn’t exactly a big holiday anywhere in the world other than Hartford, Connecticut for some reason.
-Heck, you don’t even know what it is!
-Now you know.
+I said it was silly.
+Not to mention the fact that Three Kings Day isn’t exactly a big holiday around the world.
+It is celebrated in Hartford and New Britain here in Connecticut though.
+In case you don’t know what it is, it’s Epiphany and is a Christian thing.
 Regardless, the incredibly tenuous reason aside, the hike with Andy was planned and with no snow on the ground or in the forecast (Andy’s rule, not mine), it was a “go.”

 It’s important because the entire 7 miles of the trail give one a weird sense of a dirty, grungy past.
 I can’t quite pinpoint it (beyond the graffiti and abandoned and crumbled Baldwin Drive spanning same length of park) but the feeling is pervasive.
 And that’s a shame, because it really is a very pretty and historically interesting area.
 Not knowing the ins and outs of New Haven’s urban blight, I set up our meet point at the parking lot at the base of West Rock itself, at Amrhyn Field.
 This offered a rather stunning view of the massive traprock cliff that we’d be descending to end our day.

-Very near this area, very near the city-cum-state park, the city decided at one time to build low income housing projects.
+Very near this area, New Haven decided at one time to build low income housing projects.
 Points for originality.
-Unfortunately, when reality set it, these projects were allowed to fester and decay as if on an island until themselves; rapidly becoming one of the most notorious drug and violence hubs in the Northeast.
+Unfortunately, when reality set in, these projects were allowed to fester and decay as if on an island until themselves; rapidly becoming one of the most notorious drug and violence hubs in the Northeast.
 And, believe it or not, the thugs actually did venture into the very “nature” that was supposed to pacify the unemployed.
 Hence, West Rock Ridge and Regicides Trail weren’t the most welcoming escapes for a few decades.

-The most notorious were the Brookside Projects – some pictures and comments here, which have been shut down and will be torn down soon.
-Over on a hiking bulletin board blog, “shortoak” wrote:
+The most notorious were the Brookside Projects – links to old stories and pictures are long gone – which have been shut down and were finally torn down around 2014 or so.
+This area was not the nicest in the state.
+Back then, over on a hiking bulletin board blog, “shortoak” wrote: